jpegleg/flying-m/README.txt

 The program is written to detect and use sha256 (BSD program) and fall back to sha256sum if sha256 is not found.
 You can replace these with md5 and md5sum if you want to etc.

+Also see https://github.com/jpegleg/change-watcher for more hash based monitoring and alerting tools.